BND Hamburger Icon

 Key TakeawayKey takeaway

-Pareto analysis helps businesses understand what they need to focus on and make improvements in each of these areas.
+A Pareto analysis helps businesses understand what they need to focus on and make improvements in each of those areas.

-After getting customer responses back, the call center can divide the information by complaint category, which may include “too long on hold,” “no evening or weekend staff,” “not knowledgeable,” “not courteous,” “transferred too many times,” “could not locate file,” “no phone payment options,” “hard to understand representative,” and “charged more than promised.”
+After getting customer responses back, the call center could divide the information by complaint category, which may include “too long on hold,” “no evening or weekend staff,” “not knowledgeable,” “not courteous,” “transferred too many times,” “could not locate file,” “no phone payment options,” “hard to understand representative” and “charged more than promised.”

-From there, they would total the number of complaints in each category and determine the percentage of each complaint compared against the total amount.
+From there, they would total the number of complaints in each category and determine the percentage of each complaint compared with the total amount.
 Then, they would find the cumulative percentage of the categories by adding them together.
-Based on this data, they can determine which issues account for 80% of the problems.
-In our call center example, the primary culprits might be “too long on hold,” “no evening or weekend staff” and “not knowledgeable,” as they account for approximately 80% of the total complaints.
+Based on this data, they could determine which issues account for 80 percent of the problems.
+In our call center example, the primary culprits might be “too long on hold,” “no evening or weekend staff” and “not knowledgeable,” as they account for approximately 80 percent of the total complaints.
 [Related: The Best Call Center Services]

-In light of the analysis, it is easy to determine that the call center needs to concentrate their efforts on those three complaints to improve their overall customer service.
+In light of the analysis, it is easy to determine that the call center needs to concentrate its efforts on those three complaints to improve its overall customer service.

 author image